 I remember calling my dad and he said that my mom had a healing voice and it was too hard to say no to her.
 My graduation was one of the best days I had spent with my parents in years.
 Over the next 11 years, our weekly calls became bi-weekly and eventually monthly.
 However, our relationship was still strong and our monthly calls would last hours.

 July of 2012 the monthly calls were now every other day.
 I went from living a few cities away to living several states away.
 We talked about everything, at least that’s what I believed.
-Late August, my sister informed me that my dad had lung cancer.
+Late in August, my sister informed me that my dad had lung cancer.
 I obviously didn’t believe her because he would’ve told me himself.
 I tried calling him and he didn’t answer.
 The next day, he called me and I remember saying “not just a summer cold?”
 His voice cracked as he said, “afraid not.”
-He told me he was home and doing better and he wanted to hear about me.
+He told me he was home and doing better and he wanted to hear from me.
 We talked for a few hours and I said goodbye around 1:30am.

 The next day I researched his cancer and I cried nonstop.
 I asked him to fight it because I really needed him more than ever.
 He promised he would and we talked over the next few days.
 After a day of radio silence from him, on September 13th of 2012, my sister called me at work.
 I remember my boss looking at me with sadness in his eyes as he passed me the phone.